The Pulse: Alberta & Fallar Ultima

 Antonio did know, however, that it would be easy to pass for a character from an ancient religious story.
-Humans were so mesmerized by these story that they would believe almost anything anybody said about them.
+Humans were so mesmerized by these narratives that they believed almost anything people said about them.
 They didn’t understand the most basic infractions, yet they believed Moses parted a sea, Elijah raised the dead, and Jesus walked on water.
 The only way any of that could have happened of course was if some Baulian — or perhaps a Vicinese — messed with their Ancient World.
-Yet neither the Baulians nor the Vicinese had started their activities on Earth before 1500, that is, before humans had reached the Age of Science.
-It was strictly forbidden in their constitutions and vast legal codes, and the Baulians and the Vicinese were slaves to principle.
+Yet neither the Baulians nor the Vicinese had started their activities on Earth before 1500, that is, before humans had reached their Age of Science.
+It was strictly forbidden in their constitutions and vast legal codes, and the Baulians and the Vicinese were slaves to their own principles.

-Two things suggested to Antonio that humans would believe him to be a great Magus, perhaps even the Devil himself: 1. humans were spellbound by the supernatural, and 2. humans were so technologically backward that even the simplest of Fallarian transformations would seem like Black Magic to them.
+Two things suggested to Antonio that humans would believe him to be a great Magus, perhaps even the Devil himself: 1. humans were spellbound by the supernatural, and 2. humans were so technologically backward that even the simplest of Fallarian defractions would seem like Black Magic.

 Antonio first needed to establish his credentials.
 He did this by completing a Ph.D. and publishing a book on the Grimm Brothers.
 The book was a joy to write, since nothing captured the Fallarian ethos of anarchy and natural selection better than the Grimm Brothers from Göttingen.